ll-dev-team/thelocalworkflow/tools/io2s_stable/io2s.md

 Run the converter; then copy and paste the resulting JSON into a new file in Atom.
 Save this file using the extension **.json**

-Note: io2s will write the files it generates into the same directory where you save this .json file, so make sure you can find this again!
+**Note:** io2s will write the files it generates into the same directory where you save this .json file, so make sure you can find this again!

 ## Step 3: Export the XML

 ## Step 4: Run the script
 Alright, now that you have the inputs, let's run this thing!
-Open Terminal and navigate to whatever folder you have script saved in.
-Then enter this:
+Open Terminal and navigate to the directory containing thelocalworkflow.
+Then run this command:
 ```
 node thelocalworkflow --io2s --xml [path to your xml] --json [path to your json] --title [your title]
 ```